dedaaf/frontend-nanodegree-feedreader/README.md

 ## Documentation
 Test module written with Jasmine.JS to look at the feed-reader that was provided by Udacity

+## Launch application
+To launch the app you need to open your favorite (modern) browser and launch the `index.html` file from the root directory

+## Start application
+1. Open index.html in your favorite browser.
+2. Enjoy the Jasmine tests.

 ## RSS Feeds Test
 1. Checks if the **Feed** is loaded
 2. Checks if the url of the feed items are available